Development Project Grants Awards for Alzheimer's Disease Research

-Preference will be given to proposals that address the ADRC’s general theme.
+Preference will be given to proposals that address the ADRC’s general theme and those that foster diversity and inclusion.
 Use of ADRC's internal resources combined with external resources available from the newly created NIH page “How Researchers Can Tap Into Data and Samples from ADRCs” includes datasets from NACC, NCRAD, ADGC/ADSP, and is strongly encouraged.

 The developmental grants are intended to support feasibility studies that will establish a basis for applying for further research funding.
 As such, we expect these grants to turn into successful grant applications in the future.

 The Development Projects are designed for CUIMC postdoctoral or junior faculty level investigators, but may be awarded to a more senior investigator whose research is primarily in areas other than Alzheimer’s disease and related disorders, and who wants to work in the dementia research field or who wants to try a new hypothesis, method, or approach that is not an extension of ongoing research.

 Provide Word and PDF electronic copy of the following using the PHS 398 Forms.

 - Four-page, maximum description of the project: